syntasso/instruqt-kubecon/10-update-the-deployment-when-tag-changes/assignment.md

 📬 Completing your `TODO` item
 ==============

 In the last challenge you captured when a deployment or service already exists.
-This is because your create code does not update an existing resource.
-While this may seem unreasonable, a create can in some instances differ from an update.
+This is because your create code will error and not be able to update an existing resource.
+While this may seem unreasonable, and solveable by just overwriting with a new create, a create can in some instances differ from an update.
 For example, you may have certain labels that get added over time that you do not want to remove from a running deployment.
 You left a `// TODO` comment which you will now complete.

 Find your previous `// TODO` comment by navigating in the `Code editor` tab to the `controllers/website_controller.go` file.
 Specifically look inside the error handling for `newDeployment` (around line 80).
 It should look like this: